Ferdinand de Saussure: The bilateral sign

 One of Saussure's key contributions to semiotics lies in what he called semiology, the concept of the bilateral (two-sided) sign which consists of 'the signifier' (a linguistic form, e.g. a word) and 'the signified' (the meaning of the form).
 Saussure supported the argument for the arbitrariness of the sign although he did not deny the fact that some words are onomatopoeic, or claim that picture-like symbols are fully arbitrary.
 Saussure also did not consider the linguistic sign as random, but as historically cemented.
-All in all, he did not invent the philosophy of arbitrariness, but made a very influential contribution to it.
+All in all, he did not invent the philosophy of arbitrariness but made a very influential contribution to it.

 The arbitrariness of words of different languages itself is a fundamental concept in Western thinking of language, dating back to Ancient Greek philosophers.
-The question whether words are natural or arbitrary (and artificially made by people) returned as a controversial topic during the Age of Enlightenment when the medieval scholastic dogma, that languages were created by God, became opposed by the advocates of humanistic philosophy.
+The question of whether words are natural or arbitrary (and artificially made by people) returned as a controversial topic during the Age of Enlightenment when the medieval scholastic dogma, that languages were created by God, became opposed by the advocates of humanistic philosophy.
 There were efforts to construct a 'universal language', based on the lost Adamic language, with various attempts to uncover universal words or characters which would be readily understood by all people regardless of their nationality.
 John Locke, on the other hand, was among those who believed that languages were a rational human innovation, and argued for the arbitrariness of words.

 Saussure took it for granted in his time that "No one disputes the principle of the arbitrary nature of the sign."
 He however disagreed with the common notion that each word corresponds "to the thing that it names" or what is called the referent in modern semiotics.
 For example, in Saussure's notion, the word 'tree' does not refer to a tree as a physical object, but to the psychological concept of a tree.
 The linguistic sign thus arises from the psychological association between the signifier (a 'sound-image') and the signified (a 'concept').
 There can therefore be no linguistic expression without meaning, but also no meaning without linguistic expression.
 Saussure's structuralism, as it later became called, therefore includes an implication of linguistic relativity.
-However, Saussure's own view has been described instead as a form of semantic holism that acknowledged that the interconnection between terms in a language was not fully arbitrary and only methodologically bracketed the relationship between linguistic terms and the physical world.
+However, Saussure's view has been described instead as a form of semantic holism that acknowledged that the interconnection between terms in a language was not fully arbitrary and only methodologically bracketed the relationship between linguistic terms and the physical world.